(20 ILCS 5/5-560)

 Illinois and the nation.

-The Board shall make studies of the land acquisition needs of the
+The Board may advise on the land acquisition needs of the

-Department and recommendations from time to time as to necessary acquisition
+Department and make recommendations from time to time as to necessary acquisition

-of lands for fisheries, game, forestry, and recreational development.
+of lands for fish, wildlife, forestry, conservation of natural areas, and recreational development.

 The Board may